scionproto/scion/doc/dev/design/private-ISDs.rst

      relevant CS.
 Endhosts should need to contact only this single endhost API to retrieve all available paths for all local (P-)ISDs.

+2. Path service

    - Provide API to allow end-to-end segment requests.
 The request contains the start AS, the destination AS and an optional (P-)ISD preference argument.
      The request returns UP+CORE+DOWN segments in one request.

      (optional) The (P-)ISD preference argument has three options:

      - "Not set" (or "default").
-The CS should return segments from whatever (P-)ISD it thinks is best (configurable by the CS admin)
+The PS should return segments from whatever (P-)ISD it thinks is best (configurable by the PS admin)
      - "All" (or "*").
-This should return segments from all (P-)ISDs that the CS is willing to share.
+This should return segments from all (P-)ISDs that the PS is willing to share.
      - A list of (P-)ISDs.
-The CS should return segments only for (P-)ISDs in the list.
+The PS should return segments only for (P-)ISDs in the list.

-     In any case, the CS is free to ignore the preferred (P-)ISD and deliver segments only for some (P-)ISDs (configuration option on the CS).
+     In any case, the PS is free to ignore the preferred (P-)ISD and deliver segments only for some (P-)ISDs (configuration option on the PS).

 3. Border routers